pypy/pypy.org/posts/2024/07/toy-knownbits.md

 ```

 After the assignment `x = a | 1`, we know that the lowest bit of `x` must be `1`
-(the other bits are unknown) and can remove the condition `x & 1` by
+(the other bits are unknown) and an optimizer could remove the condition `x & 1` by
 constant-folding it to `1`.

 Another (more complicated) example is: